techlife-org/Aky-media-Latest/COMMUNICATION_TEMPLATES_GUIDE.md

 Category: {{category}}
 Level: {{level}}

 This achievement reflects your dedication, hard work, and commitment to excellence.
-We are proud to have you as part of the AKY Media community.
+We are proud to have you as part of the AKY Digital Hub community.

 Your achievement certificate is attached to this email.
 You can also view and download it from your dashboard.

 Keep up the excellent work!

 Best regards,
-AKY Media Achievement Team
+AKY Digital Hub Team

 Website: https://abbakabiryusuf.com
 Email: notify@abbakabiryusuf.info